SUPERORGANISM – #1 Bengaluru

 Installation view, NCBS, Bengaluru, 2015

-A video installation is showing how a single cell that starts to grow and, with increasing speed, becomes a humongous organism that is in motion all the time.
-Therefor 6 historic maps of the city of Bengaluru have been animated with pencil drawings.
-Aside a spoken text is describing the functions of the superorganism.
+A video installation is showing how a single cell starts to grow and, with increasing speed, becomes a humongous organism that is in motion all the time.
+Therefor 6 historic maps of the city of Bengaluru have been animated with pencil drawings aside a spoken text describing the functions of the superorganism.

-Aside there are drawings and collages that are made on the pages of scientific books on the topics of biology and geology and that link to the matter the superorganism is made of in a poetic way.
+Aside there are drawings and collages made on the pages of scientific books on the topics of biology and geology that link to the matter the superorganism is made of in a poetic way.

-Developed during a bangaloREsidence of Goethe-Institut / Max Mueller Bhavan, at NCBS (National Centre of Biological Sciences) Bangalore, India.
+Developed in the "bangaloREsidency" of Goethe-Institut / Max Mueller Bhavan, at NCBS (National Centre of Biological Sciences) Bangalore, India.

 Thanks to Christoph Bertrams, Maureen Gonsalves, Antonia de Baey of Goethe Institut / Max Mueller Bhavan as well as Deepa Agashe, Upinder Bhalla, Axel Brockmann, Sandeep Krishna, Naresh V Narasimhan, Shannon B Olsson, Sunitha M R, Uma Ramakrishnan, Lena Robra, Mukund Thattai, Robin Vijayan.